tektoncd/hub/docs/DEVELOPMENT.md

 1. [`go`][install-go]: The language hub apis are built in.
 1. [`git`][install-git]: For source control
+1. [`node`][install-node]: To publish and install packages to and from the public npm registry

 You may need to install more tools depending on the way you want to run the hub.

 ## API Service

 ### Running database

 Two ways to run postgresql database:

 - [Install postgresql][install-pg] on your local machine, or
 - Run a postgresql container using [docker][install-docker] / [podman][install-podman]

 If you have installed postgresql locally, you need to create a `hub` database.

 **NOTE:** Use the same configuration mentioned in `.env.dev` or update `.env.dev` with the configuration you used.
 The api service and db migration uses the db configuration from `.env.dev`.

 - If you want to run a postgres container, source the `.env.dev` so that `docker` can use the same database configuration as in `.env.dev` to create a container.